acmeproducts/perf/build-plan.md

 ## CRITICAL CONTEXT

-**BASE FILE**: refactor-module-a.html (1257 lines) - THIS WORKS, DO NOT TOUCH **SOURCE FILE**: ui-v10.html (7436 lines) - Extract functionality from here **REFERENCE**: 5_steps.txt - Architecture philosophy
+**BASE FILE**: refactor-module-a.html (1257 lines) - THIS WORKS, DO NOT TOUCH

+**SOURCE FILE**: ui-v10.html (7436 lines) - Extract functionality from here

+**REFERENCE**: 5_steps.txt - Architecture philosophy

+**Target File**: performance.html

+## begin #$
+insert module A into target
+build module B,C,D,E into target pay special attention to the smartdata, dumb report concept

+do not make assumptions. not sure? ask!!

 ## WHAT EXISTS (Module A - WORKING)
 - Lines 1-154: Complete CSS (DO NOT MODIFY)